A Dichotomy Theorem for Ordinal Ranks in MSO: Problem formulation

-In this example, we should see $\mathsf{c}$-labelled nodes as separators, splitting the whole tree into $\mathsf{b}$\=/labelled fragments.
-Let us see when a pair $(t,x)\in\trees_{\{\mathsf{b},\mathsf{c}\}\times\{0,1\}}$ can be accepted.
-Note first that $\CA$ accepts $(t,x_0)$ from $p_0$ for every tree $t$, and for $x_0$ having all nodes labelled by $0$.
-Next, observe that states $q_j$ become aligned along a single branch, either finite or infinite.
-If in $t$ there is a branch that infinitely often goes left, but visits only finitely many $\mathsf{c}$\=/labelled nodes, then we can align the $q_j$ states along this branch, and $(t,x_0)$ will be accepted.
-Indeed, just below every $\mathsf{c}$ we have $q_3$ (state of large odd priority; has to occur finitely often); below every $\mathsf{b}$, if we go left we have $q_2$, and if we go right we have $q_1$ (so the parity condition requires infinitely many left-turns).
-Another possibility is that the branch with states $q_j$ is finite, and below some $\mathsf{c}$\=/labelled node the state changes to $r_0$.
-Now the run sends $r_1$ to every left child, and $r_0$ to every right child; hence every left child in $x$ should have label $1$, and every right child---label $0$.
-We can continue the zone of states $r_i$ until reaching a node labelled by $\mathsf{c}$; such a node allows us to change the state into $p_0$ and accept anything below.
-The acceptance condition requires that there are only finitely many states $r_1$ (hence also nodes with label $1$ in $x$) on every branch; the tree $x$ is necessarily well-founded.
+Note first that $\CA$ accepts $(t,x_0)$ from $p_0$ for every tree $t$ and for $x_0$ having all nodes labelled by $0$.
+Also note that states $q_j$ become aligned along a~single branch, which can be either finite or infinite.
+We can further see that $(t,x_0)$ can be accepted from the initial state $q_1$ if there exists a~branch $\alpha$ in $t$ satisfying the following property: $\alpha$ goes left infinitely often, but visits only finitely many $\mathsf{c}$\=/labelled nodes.
+Indeed, if we align states $q_j$ precisely with the branch $\alpha$ then the state $q_3$ is visited only finitely often (below every $\mathsf{c}$), and the state $q_2$ infinitely often, while turning left below $\mathsf{b}$, hence the parity condition is satisfied (all the remaining nodes hold the state $p_0$).
+Conversely, it is easy to see that whenever the states $q_i$ are aligned along an~infinite branch $\alpha$ (in an~accepting run) then this branch satisfies the aforementioned property.

+Another possibility is that the branch with states $q_j$ is finite, and below some $\mathsf{c}$\=/labelled node the state changes to $r_1$.
+Now, in $\mathsf{b}$\=/labelled nodes, the run sends $r_1$ to every left child, and $r_0$ to every right child; hence every left child in $x$ (and the root of the zone) should have label $1$, and every right child---label $0$.
+We can continue the zone of states $r_i$ until reaching a~node labelled by $\mathsf{c}$ in $t$; such a~node allows us to change the state into $p_0$ and accept anything below.
+The acceptance condition requires that there are only finitely many states $r_1$ (hence also nodes with label $1$ in $x$) on every branch; the tree $x$ is necessarily well\=/founded.